rushisangani/SwiftMVVMDemo/README.md

 # Swift + MVVM

 Welcome to the SwiftMVVMDemo repository!
-This sample app is designed to showcase various programming concepts, including SOLID principles, MVVM architecture, design patterns like singleton, and decorator, and the integration of modern Swift features.
+This sample app is designed to showcase various programming concepts, including SOLID principles, MVVM architecture, design patterns like singleton, and observer, and the integration of modern Swift features.

 ## Purpose